Drain, rinse, and press the tofu in order to remove as much moisture as possible. Set aside.

-While the gravy is cooking, cut the tofu into cubes, and fry in the remaining tbsp of coconut oil.
+While the gravy is cooking, cut the tofu into cubes, and fry in the remaining tablespoon of coconut oil.
 Make sure each face is a a pale golden brown.
 You'll probably need to do this in two batches unless you're using a very large skillet.

 Mix the cashew cream into the gravy, and then stir in the fried tofu cubes.
 Turn the heat right down, and allow the tofu to heat through for a couple of minutes.